Akita Cedar: A Traditional Japanese Cedar in Akita Prefecture

 Toyotomi Hideyoshi used Akita cedar when building Fushimi Castle

-The Akita clan used axes and saws to cut down the Akita cedar trees that grew wild in the area along the Yoneshiro River, and then used the river to collect them at Noshiro Port.
-From Noshiro Port, they transported them across the Sea of Japan on large ships to Tsuruga (Fukui Prefecture), and from Tsuruga they delivered them to Kyoto by land transport and by ship on Lake Biwa
+Mr. Akita felled Akita cedar trees that grew naturally along the Yoneshiro River using axes and saws, and collected them by river at Noshiro Port.
+From Noshiro Port, the cedar was transported across the Sea of Japan to Tsuruga (Fukui Prefecture) on large ships, and from Tsuruga, it was delivered to Kyoto by land transport and boat transport on Lake Biwa

 Akita cedar felling scene during the Edo period.
 "Logging" Akita Somako Zozai no Ga (Art of Logging) Collection: Akita Prefectural Museum